ldukles/django-project/README.md

 * Users can delete personal natural history observations
 * Users can upload pictures with their observations
 * Users can search through their observations
+* Users can see everyones observations whether logged in or not
 * Users can logout when finished

 ## Wireframe